jeremypuchta/leipzig-tech-ba/README.md

 #### Connecting with DB

-Make sure that you have free ports at 8080 and 5432.
+Make sure that you have free ports at 5432 (or 8080 for connecting with backend on localhost).
-Registered ssh public key on database required.
+Registered ssh public key on server required.

-* ssh -L 5432:localhost:5432 root@157.230.24.74
+* ssh -L 5432:localhost:5432 root@46.101.174.176